abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-there was probrlm it was hte bootwatch does not want to work but i forgot to change in the layout to bootstrap.min.css to bootstrap.css i haved add the link that you have proved for the link in layout (css/scrpiti) i have create a dropdown list in layout
+there was probrlm it was hte bootwatch does not want to work but i forgot to change in the layout to bootstrap.min.css to bootstrap.css i haved add the link that you have proved for the link in layout (css/scrpiti) i have create a dropdown list in layout i have add new project called AbdulBooks.DataAccess,AbdulBooks.Models,and AbdulBooks.Utility and also moved the data file to DATAACCESS